Fact-checked by the onlinepaydaynews.com editorial team

 What is the most common installment loan mistake borrowers make?

 Overborrowing is the most common installment loan mistake.
 Borrowers accept the full approved amount rather than the exact amount they need, generating unnecessary interest charges that compound over the entire loan term.
+On a 36-month loan at 21% APR, even $3,000 of unnecessary borrowing costs roughly $1,050 in added interest.

 How much can a missed installment loan payment hurt my credit score?